Brunello/Git-Training/git-training.md

 5. Alice runs `git pull --all`
 6. Alice now sees Bob's unpushed commit in her working copy

+###What about using Dev or Prod as a remote repo?###
+This came up during training, and it's worth considering.
+What if we set up the remote dev and prod sites as Remote Repos from our local working copy?
+This would certainly simplify deployments.
+When you were ready to deploy a change, just click the `Push` button in SourceTree and make sure that the dev and/or prod server is checked off as a destination!

+But:
+* We'd need to configure the dev/prod servers to listen for pushes (I'm really not sure is that takes much configuration - it might be as simple as pointing to git@[ipAddr]:path/to/repo.git - someone should investigate when they have the time)
+* I think the built-in process of logging into the server and manually pulling the files is a good process best-practice (Note: in the near future I'd like to set up a Jenkin's CB server to handle this, but that's out of scope).
+I imagine we would have many accidental and unnoticed until it was too late pushes to prod.

 ##Merging##

 * Pull overwrites local Tracked Modified files.
 You must commit your changes